chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 You know how cranky you get when you're tired?
 Well imagine you don't know how to sleep.
 And you're just constantly tired.
 That's the first step, you're just not having as much fun in life.
 This is stressful.

 Falling asleep is a battle between melatonin, the sleep hormone, and cortisol, the stress hormone.
 Adults mainly get rid of cortisol by engaging in BDSM sexual activities and also shooting guns, activities otherwise inaccessible to babies (thanks Obama).
-Cortisol levels are brought down by calming activities (child-directed play, just letting them do whatever is a very calming activity) and by sleep itself.
+Cortisol levels are brought down by calming activities (child-directed play, just letting them do whatever is a very calming activity, reading or really anything soothing) and by sleep itself.
 So right there, not enough sleep = high cortisol.

 Melatonin is very fickle, but it also builds gradually, and makes you feel sleepy.
 However, if you do not go to sleep at the top of the wave, then your body goes into 'second wind' mode and, you guessed it, produces cortisol.